 - Two out of every three (66%) of B2B and half (52%) of B2C customers never bought from a company again following a poor support experience.

 - Seven out of every eight (88%) have changed their purchasing behavior after reading customer reviews on the Internet.

-It’s clear from the above information that customer support strongly influences the way that customers feel about companies, which makes sense.
+It’s clear from the above information that customer support strongly influences how customers feel about companies, which makes sense.
 It also makes sense that businesses with impressive customer support want to flaunt it, as 37 Signals did when they started publicly posting their customer satisfaction data in real-time (as reported by KISSmetrics in March 2014).

-We like to show off our focus on customer support as well, since many hosting companies and those in the tech field in general have often suffered in that department.
-One way we promote our 24/7 support consultants is through our Real World Scenario series, which highlights specific customer/consultant interactions such as the below, in which a customer needs help modernizing the hosting for 100 websites.
+We like to show off our focus on customer support since many hosting companies and those in the tech field, in general, have often suffered in that department.
+We promote our 24/7 support consultants through our Real World Scenario series, which highlights specific customer/consultant interactions such as the below, in which a customer needs help modernizing the hosting for 100 websites.

 Transitioning 100 websites from legacy servers to private cloud hosting servers